 Military personnel and civilians who participate in Excellence-in-Competition (EIC) Matches can obtain Gold, Silver, and Bronze Badges worth, generally, ten, eight, or six points, respectively towards the 30 points required to become a “Distinguished Marksman” (Rifle, Navy and Marine Corps), “Distinguished Rifleman” (Army and Air Force) or “Distinguished Pistol Shot.”
-Generally, a competitor may participate in a maximum of four EIC matches during a year, with the stipulation that if he competes in four, one must be the National Trophy Individual Match during the annual Civilian Marksmanship Program National Matches, conducted by the NRA, at Camp Perry, Ohio.
-History of the Distinguished Marksman Badge (by Culver).
-History of the Distinguished Marksman Badge (by Rocketto).
+Generally, a competitor may participate in a maximum of four EIC matches during a year, with the stipulation that if he competes in five, one must be the National Trophy Individual Match during the annual Civilian Marksmanship Program (CMP) National Matches, held at Camp Perry, Ohio.
+For additional information see History of the Distinguished Marksman Badge (by Culver) or History of the Distinguished Marksman Badge (by Rocketto).

 The Distinguished Marksmanship Ribbon is a military decoration of the United States Navy which was first created in 1942.
 Originally known as the Distinguished Marksman and Pistol Shot Ribbon, the decoration recognized those who had been presented a Distinguished Marksman Badge through exceptional scoring at a professional military shooting competition.
 The Distinguished Marksman and Pistol Shot Ribbon was issued for receipt of either a Pistol or Rifle Distinguished Marksman Badge.